furzepig/brachistochrone/_posts/writing/2018-05-27-the_meter_man.md

 date: 2006-02-01 15:00:00 +0000
 ---

-  Mrs Fraser’s mid-afternoon meditation is interrupted.
-In her sitting room, behind white voiles she sits watching Lorna, just as she does every day.
+  <span class='firstcharacter'>M</span>rs Fraser’s mid-afternoon meditation is interrupted.
+In her
+  sitting room, behind white voiles she sits watching Lorna, just as she does every day.
 This afternoon the caption on the screen reads ‘My boyfriend cheated on me with his wife and I want